mdb42/csc790-information-retrieval/HW03/README.md

 pip install -r requirements.txt
 ```

 3. Prepare your text documents in a directory.
-By default, the program looks for a 'documents' folder in the same directory as the script.
+By default, the program looks for a `documents` folder in the same directory as the script.

-4. Ensure you have a stopwords file.
-By default, the program looks for 'stopwords.txt' in the same directory.
+4. Ensure you have a stopwords file (`stopwords.txt`) in the same directory.
+Optionally, provide a special characters file (`special_chars.txt`) to remove unwanted characters from your documents.

-5. Create a file with your queries.
-By default, the program looks for 'queries.txt' with one query per line.

 ### Running the Program